 - Issue/resolution articles: If you prefer to write your articles around issues and resolutions, try to focus each on a very specific issue with a single resolution.
 For instance, rather than having a single article covering multiple, related billing issues – payment options, requesting a refund, and challenging a charge – write three articles, one for each issue.
 If possible, offer a single resolution for each issue as well.
 This way, you can guide your customers to the resolution you prefer, and if necessary, link to other articles that may offer alternative resolutions.

 - Process articles: The same general principle applies to articles built around processes and procedures.
 Say, for example, you need an article walking a customer through an account set-up process, which involves two main tasks: Creating an account and selecting account options.
-You could have a single article covering both tasks, since they are both part of the account set-up process.
-However, breaking it up into two articles, one for each task, will help Answer Bot choose the article that best matches your customer's needs, and help your customer locate the applicable information without having to wade through unnecessary text.
+You could have a single article covering both tasks, since they are both part of the account setup process.
+However, breaking it up into two articles, one for each task, will help the bot identify the article that best matches your customer's needs, and help your customer locate the applicable information without having to wade through unnecessary text.

 Writing article introductions

-Answer Bot weighs the first 75 words in an article more heavily than the subsequent text.
-By including as many related keywords and context as possible in an article's introduction, you will boost Answer Bot's accuracy.
+The first 75 words in an article are weighed more heavily than the subsequent text.
+By including as many related keywords and context as possible in an article's introduction, you will boost the accuracy of your suggested articles.

 For example, if you're writing an article about your company's return policies, don't include a preamble about how you understand that sometimes a shirt is the wrong size or that everyone makes mistakes.
-As charming as that might be, it gets in the way of Answer Bot's functioning.
+As charming as that might be, it gets in the way of evaluating the article’s content.
 Start your articles cleanly and precisely: "We accept returns for a full refund within 30 days of purchase.
 After 30 days, you can request a store credit," then get into the details.